marwahaha/qaoa-reference/README.md

 Some studies suggest that optimal QAOA parameters can transfer from graph instance to graph instance: see [Lotshaw+ 2021](https://arxiv.org/abs/2102.06813) for study at small graphs, [Galda+ 2021](https://arxiv.org/abs/2106.07531), and [Wurtz+ 2021](https://arxiv.org/abs/2107.00677).
 This is also true on large graphs; see a theoretical result of instance independence in [Brandao+ 2018](https://arxiv.org/abs/1812.04170).

 For certain problems with instance independence you can get analytical expressions for the optimal QAOA parameters.
 This happens for local problems like MAX-CUT on degree-3 graphs and for the SK model.
 On these problems, one can classically find the universal angles that apply to any (large) problem instance.

+QAOA might (and from simulations, appears to) perform well with good parameters, not necessarily optimal.
+This suggests (but doesn't prove!) that aiming to find optimal parameters for large $$p$$ is not only difficult, but also unnecessary.

 ## Extensions to QAOA